Chart Color Schemes

 AreaSearch assessment of residential development activity positions Nundah among the top 25% of areas assessed nationwide

 Nundah averaged approximately 72 new dwelling approvals annually.
-Between FY-21 and FY-25364 homes were approved, with an additional 8 approved so far in FY-26.
-On average, 3.1 new residents arrived per year for each dwelling constructed over the past five financial years.
+From FY-21 to FY-25364 homes were approved, with an additional 8 approved in FY-26.
+On average, 3.1 new residents arrived per year for each dwelling constructed during these years.

-This significant demand exceeds supply, typically leading to price growth and increased buyer competition.
+This has led to demand significantly outstripping supply, often resulting in price growth and increased buyer competition.
 The average construction value of new dwellings was $438,000, indicating a focus on the premium market segment with higher-end properties.
-In FY-26, there have been $42.0 million in commercial approvals, suggesting high levels of local commercial activity.
-Compared to Greater Brisbane, Nundah has about three-quarters the rate of new dwelling approvals per person and ranks among the 67th percentile nationally.
+In FY-26, commercial approvals totaled $42.0 million, reflecting high local commercial activity.
+Compared to Greater Brisbane, Nundah has about three-quarters the rate of new dwelling approvals per person and ranks in the 67th percentile nationally.

-Recent construction consists of 24.0% detached dwellings and 76.0% townhouses or apartments, promoting higher-density living which creates more affordable entry points for downsizers, investors, and first-home buyers.
-Nundah's population density is around 399 people per approval, indicative of a mature market.
-Projections estimate Nundah's resident growth to reach 3,714 by 2041.
+Recent construction comprises 24.0% detached dwellings and 76.0% townhouses or apartments, promoting higher-density living which can be more affordable for entry-level buyers, downsizers, investors, and first-home buyers.
+Nundah's population density is around 399 people per approval, suggesting a mature market.
+By 2041, Nundah is projected to grow by 3,714 residents.
 If current development rates persist, housing supply may not keep pace with population growth, potentially intensifying buyer competition and supporting stronger price growth.

 Frequently Asked Questions - Development